jetspiking/SuperSonic/README.md

 # Description
 SuperSonic is an educational implementation based on [YouTubeExplode](https://github.com/Tyrrrz/YoutubeExplode).
 The project is based on and inspired by the corresponding example Demo.GUI project.
 However, some changes were made for a more minimalistic interface.

-This project provides an example implementation for you YouTubeExplode package and is published for educational purposes only.
+This project provides an example implementation for the YouTubeExplode package and is published for educational purposes only.

 The project also contains a configuration to demonstrate building self-contained and standalone binaries.
 The binaries are included for reference purposes.